randydailey/proximit-mbta-push/README.md

 MBTA Push Alerts powers remote push notifications for the ProximiT iOS app [ProximiT iOS app](http://www.proximitapp.com "ProximiT's Homepage").
 ProximiT additionally uses a seperate notification structure based around UILocalNotifications for geofence based alerts which is not included in this project.

 ### When Will You Send A Push Message?
 This project checks the [MBTA Alerts Feed](http://realtime.mbta.com/developer/api/v1/alerts?api_key=wX9NwuHnZU2ToO7GmGR9uw "MBTA Alerts Feed") every minute and sends push messages via Urban Airship to registered audiences when a moderate/severe service disruption is detected.
-Alerts are only be sent during T operating hours and when service disruptions are 'effective' (so although shuttle service may be scheduled.
+Alerts are only sent during T operating hours.

 Our core filtering logic is captured here: